VinCloud1/Jan2023_batch/Docker_Day_12-13/Docker_commands.md

 On the Source Machine: Save the Docker image to a tarball:

 - docker save -o image_name.tar image_name:tag

-Replace image_name:tag with the name and tag of the Docker image you want to save.
+note: Replace image_name:tag with the name and tag of the Docker image you want to save.

 Copy the tarball to the target machine using a method of your choice (e.g., SCP, USB drive, shared storage, etc.).

 # On the Target Machine:

 Copy the tarball to the target machine.
 Load the Docker image from the tarball:

 - docker load -i image_name.tar

 Replace image_name.tar with the path to the tarball you copied.

 Now, you have the Docker image available on the target machine, and you can run containers from it.